Succinctly Verifiable Agentic Guardrails With ZKP Over Automated Reasoning - or how to prevent the Agentic Commerce mega-hack.

 The problem isn't just that guardrails can be bypassed, it's what happens when they're bypassed at machine speed in an autonomous commerce system.

 In traditional cybersecurity, a zero-day vulnerability is bad, but there are natural friction points that limit the damage.
-A human needs to notice something's wrong.
-Transactions need manual approval.
-Bank fraud detection systems flag unusual patterns.
+A human needs to click or download something.
+Computers don't have bank account access by default.
+Transactions need manual approval... the slow kind.
+Bank fraud detection systems can flag unusual patterns.
 There's time to react, investigate, and shut things down.
 Hours, maybe days, but time.

 In agentic commerce, that time doesn't exist.